Skip to main content

 The annihilated Fakira Lady Jahanara

-The grass cover is often occasionally laid with rose petal offerings and women offer their prayers like a deity to the poor and helpless.
-These people who are often clueless about who she was gives her the respect of a saint she didn't get as a princess.
+The grass cover is often occasionally laid with rose petal offerings, and women offer their prayers like a deity to the poor and helpless.
+These people, who are often clueless about who she was, give her the respect of a saint she didn't get as a princess.
 Many homeless people still live inside the premises of her small tomb.

-Lost in the pages of history, Jahanara Begum remains a princess who had worked all her life for the people with the very limited resources she had.
+Lost in the pages of history, Jahanara Begum remains a princess who worked all her life for the people with the very limited resources she had.
 She yearned for a child and a family, which she found in bringing up Jani Begum and her life’s purposes were fulfilled with the abolition of the law.
-She lived her life, in mystic ways, attending to religious saints who taught her about life.
-She often missed her parents and brother terribly and the rumours of incest and having multiple lovers still haunt her image in numerous books.
-She forgave Aurangzeb of all his sins and also gave him advice when his own son Mohammad Akbar rebelled against him in January 1681.
+She lived her life in mystic ways, attending to religious saints who taught her about life.
+She often missed her parents and brother terribly, and the rumours of incest and having multiple lovers still haunt her image in numerous books.
+She forgave Aurangzeb of all his sins and also gave him advice when his own son, Mohammad Akbar, rebelled against him in January 1681.
 Away from the veils of politics and darkness, she had loved deeply and remained loyal to the Rao Raja Chattar Sal till her death and kept her promise to him.
-She was a lady, of deep understanding, patience and intelligence and a character often not given the respect she truly deserves.
-Her writing, literacy and political sense while helping her father and brother run the empire too were worth the praises.
-Even British ambassadors to India had been mesmerized by the essence of the character of this great princess history remembers as “Begum Sahib”.
+She was a lady of deep understanding, patience and intelligence and a character often not given the respect she truly deserves.
+Her writing, literacy and political sense, while helping her father and brother run the empire too, were worth the praise.
+Even British ambassadors to India had been mesmerised by the essence of the character of this great princess, history remembers as “Begum Sahib”.

 " Death hath no sting for the Mystic,